nathaneltitane/pixtrm/README.md

 The file type can be:

-A MIME type (e.g., text/markdown).
+- A MIME type (text/markdown)

-A language name (e.g., Java).
+- A language name (Java)

-A file extension (e.g., .sh).
+- A file extension (.sh)

+Note:

-When the filename is unavailable (e.g., piped input), the --type option helps to disambiguate the file's type.
-Generally, the script infers file type from the extension or content.
+The script infers file type from the extension or content: when the filename is unavailable (piped input), the '--type' option is used to disambiguate the file type.

 ---